akariba/Materials-1/README.md

 Do not mark the task complete merely because the UI renders.

 The task is complete only when the workflow is connected end to end using real backend data and actual relationship detection.

+Do not spend time on Unix deployment infrastructure in this task.

+The next implementation phase after this one will focus on making SEC execution operational end to end, including Helix/Stylus readiness, manual refresh control, automatic credential preflight, and evidence integration.